aimms/how-to/Articles/571/571-ci-cd-guide.rst

     You can compare the execution steps that AIMMS takes in each case with this `how to article on initialization and termination <https://how-to.aimms.com/Articles/351/351-app-initialization-termination-with-libraries.html>`_ .

-CI - Acceptance testing
+CI - Acceptance Testing
 ----------------------------

 Acceptance testing can go beyond running unit tests and includes UI manipulation to test your WebUI application.
 This requires additional third-party software to which AIMMS does not provide any direct integration or support towards.
 There are many options available and a simple search for “Web application testing framework” can provide you with options.

-CI - Scenario testing
+CI - Scenario Testing
 ----------------------------

 The objective of scenario testing is to load the necessary input data (either a prepared case file or through an integration process), run this scenario, retrieve the results, and validate them.
 Given that these tests require more time, it is recommended to include them only in necessary steps of your CI/CD pipeline.